Inboard brake: Description

-The benefit of such a system is primarily the reduction of unsprung weight which improves handling and ride.
-The suspension does not have to resist twisting when the brakes are applied.
+The benefit of such a system is primarily the reduction of unsprung mass, which improves handling and ride.
+Mechanically, the suspension does not have to resist twisting when the brakes are applied.
 The wheels don't enclose the brake mechanism allowing greater flexibility in wheel offset, and placement of suspension members.
-It is also much easier to protect the brake mechanism from the outside environment, and protect it from water, dust, and oil.
-Of secondary importance is flexible brake pipes are avoided; rigid pipes allow increases in brake fluid pressure, allowing for a smaller disc to manage a given braking torque.
+It is also much easier to protect the brake mechanism from the outside environment, and from water, dust, and oil.
+In addition, flexible brake lines may be replaced by rigid lines, allowing increases in brake fluid pressure, and larger disks - with greater cooling - may be fitted than within the constraints of a wheel.

-The mechanical disadvantages are largely those of added complexity.
-Undriven wheels require a brake shaft.
-Mounted inboard, it is more difficult to arrange for cooling air to flow over the rotor and air ducting can be required to prevent brake fade.
+The mechanical disadvantages are largely those of added complexity, and poorer cooling, resulting in brake fade and potentially requiring special ducting.
+Undriven wheels also require their own brake shaft.
 Inboard brakes also affect anti-pitch suspension geometry.

 There can be practical difficulties in servicing the brake mechanism.
-Instead of simply removing a wheel to renew pads and discs, the vehicle may need to be jacked up, so a mechanic can work underneath the vehicle.
+Instead of simply removing a wheel to renew pads and discs, the entire rear of a vehicle may need to be jacked up, or the car put on a lift.
 Additionally renewing brake discs can require dismantling the half axle.
-This greatly discourages their use in motorsport, and the additional time makes for greater labour cost when servicing these parts.
+This greatly discourages their use in motorsport, and the additional time makes for greater labour cost in servicing.

-This system was more common in the 1960s, found on such cars as the Jaguar E-Type and Citroën 2CV.
+This system was more common in the 1960s, found even on the Citroën 2CV.
 The Hummer H1 is one of the few modern vehicles fitted with inboard brakes, to accommodate each wheel's portal gear system.

-Hybrid electric vehicles may be considered to have partial inboard braking, because the motor–generator(s) used for the regenerative part of the braking are usually mounted inboard.
+Hybrid electric vehicles may be considered to have partial inboard braking, as the motor–generator(s) used for regenerative braking are usually mounted inboard.